lern-code-io/angular-exercises/problem-13/README.md

-# Task 13: Apply the BlueBackgroundDirective to HTML template (medior 1)
+# Task 13: Apply the BlueBackgroundDirective to HTML template (lv 1)

 ## Description
 Update the 'TodoListComponent' with the  'BlueBackgroundDirective' so that each card in the todo for loop has a